 ASU 2018-17 - In October 2018, the FASB issued ASU No. 2018-17, "Consolidation (Topic 810) - Targeted Improvements to Related Party Guidance for Variable Interest Entities" ("ASU 2018-17").
-ASU 2018-17 provides amendments to ASC 810, which states that any indirect interest held through related parties in common control arrangements should be considered on a proportional basis for determining whether fees paid to decision makers and service providers are variable interests.
+ASU 2018-17 provides amendments to ASC 810, "Consolidation" which states that any indirect interest held through related parties in common control arrangements should be considered on a proportional basis for determining whether fees paid to decision makers and service providers are variable interests.
 The amendments in this update are effective during interim and annual periods beginning after December 15, 2019, with early adoption permitted.
-The amendments are required to be retrospectively applied with a cumulative-effect adjustment to retained earnings at the beginning of the earliest period presented.
+The amendments are required to be applied retrospectively with a cumulative-effect adjustment to retained earnings at the beginning of the earliest period presented.
+The Company adopted ASU 2018-17 on January 1, 2020.
 The adoption of ASU 2018-17 did not have a material impact on the Company's financial condition, results of operations and cash flows, or disclosures thereto.

 ASU 2019-12 - In December 2019, the FASB issued ASU No. 2019-12, "Income Taxes (Topic 740) - Simplifying the Accounting for Income Taxes" ("ASU 2019-12").
-ASU 2019-12 provides amendments to ASC 740, which simplify the accounting for income taxes by removing certain exceptions in ASC 740 and clarify and amend certain existing guidance.
+ASU 2019-12 provides amendments to ASC 740 which simplify the accounting for income taxes by removing certain exceptions in ASC 740 and clarify and amend certain existing guidance.
 The amendments in this update are effective during interim and annual periods beginning after December 15, 2020, with early adoption permitted.
 The amendments on separate financial statements of legal entities that are not subject to tax should be applied on a retrospective basis for all periods presented, amendments on ownership changes of foreign equity method investments or foreign subsidiaries should be applied on a modified retrospective basis, with a cumulative-effect adjustment recorded through retained earnings as of the beginning of the period of adoption, and all other amendments should be applied prospectively.
-The Company is currently assessing the impact of this update on the Company's financial condition, results of operations and cash flows, or disclosures thereto.
+The adoption of ASU 2019-12 did not have a material impact on the Company's financial condition, results of operations and cash flows, or disclosures thereto.

 ASU 2020-01 - In January 2020, the FASB issued ASU No. 2020-01, "Clarifying the Interactions Between Topic 321, 323, and Topic 815" ("ASU 2020-01").
 ASU 2020-01 provides amendments to clarify the accounting for certain equity securities when the equity method of accounting is applied or discontinued and scope considerations related to forward contracts and purchased options on certain securities.
 The amendments in this update are effective during interim and annual periods beginning after December 15, 2020, with early adoption permitted.
-The Company is currently assessing the impact of this update on the Company's financial condition, results of operations and cash flows, or disclosures thereto.
+The adoption of ASU 2020-01 did not have a material impact on the Company's financial condition, results of operations and cash flows, or disclosures thereto.